 With rising costs of living, Sue sought ways to save money on cooling and heating utility bills and still be comfortable in her home.
 During the summer months, Sue prefers cooler temperatures at night when she sleeps and warmer temperatures during the day when she is away.
 Sue got a smart thermostat that was able to learn her preferences and adjust the temperatures to suit her.
 Sue can remotely monitor and/or adjust programming from her smartphone.
-Sue can save money on her monthly utility bills with a set temperature regulation system.
-She can adjust her thermostat remotely on her smartphone, as needed, when she is not home.
+Sue is able to save money on her monthly utility bills with a set temperature regulation system.
+She has the ability to adjust her thermostat remotely on her smartphone, as needed, when she is not home.